Phoxygen/devwww/careers.md

 title: Careers at Phoxygen
 ---

-# Phoxygen is hiring
+# Phoxygen is hiring!

 ## Senior JavaScript Developer

 Phoxygen is looking for an experienced JavaScript developer to work on Mozilla technologies.
 You’ll be fully part of the team that works on Firefox OS.

-### Your Mission
+### Mission

+- Develop progressive web applications with optimal efficiency and performance
-- Translate UX designs and wireframes in high quality code
+- Translate UX designs and wireframes into high-quality code
-- Write and maintain efficient, secured and reliable code
-- Make sure to understand and write you code with a sole objective, performance and reactivity of the front-end side
-- Know how to get along with the team and work in an efficient way remotely
-- Identify and fix bugs
-- Work in a peer-review fashion
+- Work remotely with a distributed team of passionate developers
-- Work with github and bugzilla to fit in the company

-### Your Qualifications
+### Qualifications

+- Your open-source repositories are your best recommendation!
-- Engineer diploma or equivalent professional experience
+- Engineering degree or equivalent professional experience
-- More than 3 years as a software developer
+- Successful 3+ year experience as a software developer
-- Skilfully written and spoken English — mastering French is a plus.

-### Technical Abilities

-- Public, open-source repositories greatly appreciated
-- Ability to write elegant, industrial code
-- Knowledge of the latest JavaScript language development
-- One to two years professional development in JavaScript
-- No need for a specific framework — just plain, vanilla JavaScript
+- Proficient HTML/CSS/JS and excellent Vanilla-JS knowledge
-- General knowhow about the web and its best practices
+- General knowhow of the web and its best practices

-### Personal Qualities

-- Experienced with Agile development
+- Experience with Agile, peer-reviewing and github/bugzilla workflows
-- Passionate about new technologies and you wish to develop your expertise in bleeding-edge web technologies
-- Open-minded and willing to solve any problem in a positive way
-- Being a teammate and a leader for the rest of the team

-### Our work offer can be in any location

-- Paris office or remote
-- European timezone
+- Remote work experience is a big plus
+- Fluent English — speaking French is a plus

-### Advantages
+### Location

-Remote, Vanilla JS, Mozilla Technologies
+Anywhere in the Paris timezone!
+Our developer team is 100% remote.